jqnatividad/qsv/README.md

 fr       Pimouget
 ```

 Whoops!
-It seems some cities don't have population counts.
-How pervasive is
+The sample we got don't have population counts.
+How pervasive is that?
-that?

 ```bash
 $ qsv frequency worldcitiespop.csv --limit 5